 Make sure you abide by all of the Rappahannock River fishing regulations!
 The Rappahannock River is not a catch-and-release river.
 However, there is a Fish Consumption Advisory for the river.
 Due to high levels of polychlorinated biphenyls (also called PCBs) and mercury, it’s been advised to avoid eating more than two meals of fish per month from the Rappahannock River.
 A “meal” is defined as around eight ounces of fish at a time.

 The Virginia Department of Health also recommends avoiding fish with high levels of mercury or PCBs altogether if you are pregnant or could become pregnant.
 One way to decrease the amount is to only keep smaller, younger fish.
 Sportfishing is perfect on this river, though, and some beautiful fish are caught nearly every day!

 Retreat to the Hope and Glory Inn for Rest and Relaxation

 Last, but certainly not least, you’ll need to figure out where to stay for your Rappahannock River fishing trip.
 Don’t worry — we have you covered with information about that, too.
 The Hope and Glory Inn is the best place to stay in the area, located in the storybook, waterfront resort town of Irvington, Virginia.
 With luxurious rooms and private cottages as well as unparalleled amenities, there’s simply no better lodging option.

 One of the many offerings that set us apart from other hotels is that we provide guests the opportunity to take seasonal cruises aboard our boat, True Love, along Carter’s Creek.
-We’ll even give you some of our exquisite wine and assorted cheeses to enjoy as you marvel at the beauty around each cove.
+We’ll even give you some of our exquisite wine and charcuterie to enjoy as you marvel at the beauty around each cove.
 It’s the perfect adventure for anyone looking to get out on the water in our gorgeous region!

 Book your stay at the Hope and Glory Inn today!
 We look forward to your visit!